-- Vishal Sikka makes a number of false statements about HANA in this interview with Dennis Howlett.
+- Vishal Sikka makes several false statements about HANA in this interview with Dennis Howlett.

-- One of these is a rather hilarious proposal around curing cancer with genetic algorithms in HANA.
+- One of these is a hilarious proposal around curing cancer with genetic algorithms in HANA.

 The video below was posted in 2012 and is an interview with Denis Howlett and Vishal Sikka.